ABOUT THE PROJECT

 Evaluating concepts with citizen’s input (May – June 2016)

 During this phase Calgarians evaluated preliminary concepts for possible changes to Crowchild Trail with the project team.
 The concepts are a reflection of the many ideas gathered from Calgarians, coupled with the project team’s technical review.

-At a series of workshops, drop-in events, walking tours and an online tool Calgarians weighed the preliminary concepts against the project goals that were developed in Phase2.
+At a series of workshops, drop-in events, walking tours and through an online tool, Calgarians weighed the preliminary concepts against the project goals that were developed in Phase 2.
 This detailed look at the preliminary concepts provided a more refined understanding of how well the concepts meet the priorities of Calgarians that were shared during the development and refinement of the project goals.

 The input gathered in this phase has been used by the project team to refine and identify a set of draft recommendations for review in Phase 5: Concept Selection and Recommendation.